Folder Disappeared from External Hard Drive? Fixed!

 Step 3.
 Confirm whether the “CheckedValue” is “1”.
 If not, right-click on it and hit “Delete”.
 Then right-click on the blank space, and click “New” > “DWORD (32-bit) Value”.
 After that, set the value data as “1”.

-At the moment, you can utilize Windows File Recovery to recover the lost files from the internal and external hard drives, solid-state drives, USB flash drives, SD cards, and other electronic devices.
-Please get an overview of its merits and demerits below.
+You can also try Windows File Recovery to recover lost files from internal and external hard drives, SSD drives, USB flash drives, SD cards, and other electronic devices.
+It's a free command-line data recovery utility, released by Microsoft, and only available on Windows 10 and 11.

-▶You need to use the command prompt to recover the deleted files/folders because this command-line software hasn’t offered a GUI (graphical user interface) for you.
+Note you need to use the command prompt to recover the deleted files/folders because it lacks a GUI (graphical user interface) interface.
+Before using it, you need to learn the syntax and necessary parameters, such as switches, and recovery mode.

 Step 1.
-Check the file system of your external hard disk: Connect it to your computer, and click “This PC” > right-click on it > “Properties”.
+Check the file system of your external hard disk.
+Connect the external hard drive to your computer, and click “This PC” > right-click on it > “Properties”.

 Step 2.
-Select a recommended mode according to the file system of your external hard disk and data loss circumstances.
+Select a recommended mode according to the file system of your external hard disk and data loss scenarios.

 File system |